lowweihong/grp6-dagger/README.md

 - **SMILe**: [`results/baseline/SMILe/videos_20251022_161346/`](./results/baseline/SMILe/videos_20251022_161346/)

 Each folder contains 3 episode recordings (MP4 format) demonstrating the agent's performance.
 All result files, training logs, and videos are organized in the consolidated [`results/baseline/`](./results/baseline/) directory.

+## Experimental Modifications

+In addition to the baseline implementations, we also explored a modified DAgger variant with:
+- **KDE-based trajectory filtering**: Only adds trajectories from underexplored state space regions
+- **Action noise**: Adds Gaussian noise to student policy actions for enhanced exploration

+Benchmarking results comparing modified DAgger vs vanilla DAgger across different iteration counts are available in [`results/modification/`](./results/modification/).
+See [`dagger_implementations_kde/README.md`](./dagger_implementations_kde/README.md) for implementation details.

 ## References